maxodsbjerg/ScalableReadingOfStructuredData/ScalableReadingOfStructuredData.md

 Using the pipe `%>%` you pass the data on downwards - the data is flowing through the pipe like water!
-Here you pour the data to the `count`-function and ask it to count on the column “verified” that holds two values.
-Either it has “TRUE” - then the account is verfied - or it has “FALSE” - then it isn’t.
+Here you pour the data to the `count`-function and ask it to count on the column "verified" that holds two values.
+Either it has "TRUE", then the account is verfied, or it has "FALSE" - then it isn’t.

     sesamestreet_data %>%
       count(verified)